Paul Bearer: Second return to WWE (2010, 2012)

 On the September 24, 2010, episode of SmackDown, Bearer made his first on-screen appearance in six years after being brought out in a casket.
-He helped The Undertaker, who was feuding with Kane over the World Heavyweight Championship, by restoring Undertaker's powers with the urn.
-Bearer officially became Undertaker's manager again by accompanying him to the ring for his match against Kane for the title at the Hell in a Cell pay-per-view.
-During the match, Bearer once again turned on Undertaker, after shining a light in his eyes when he was about to Tombstone Kane.
-He then let Kane hit Undertaker with the urn to help him win.
-On the October 15 episode of SmackDown, Bearer challenged Undertaker to face Kane in a Buried Alive Match for the World Heavyweight Championship at Bragging Rights, to which Undertaker accepted by attacking Kane.
-At Bragging Rights, Kane once again defeated Undertaker after interference by Bearer, who was almost thrown in the grave by Undertaker, and The Nexus, who helped Bearer and Kane bury Undertaker.
+He helped The Undertaker, who was feuding with Kane over the World Heavyweight Championship, by restoring The Undertaker's powers with the urn.
+Bearer officially became The Undertaker's manager again by accompanying him to the ring for his match against Kane for the title at the Hell in a Cell pay-per-view.
+During the match, Bearer once again turned on The Undertaker, after shining a light in his eyes when he was about to Tombstone Kane.
+He then let Kane hit The Undertaker with the urn to help him win.
+On the October 15 episode of SmackDown, Bearer challenged The Undertaker to face Kane in a Buried Alive Match for the World Heavyweight Championship at Bragging Rights, to which The Undertaker accepted by attacking Kane.
+At Bragging Rights, Kane once again defeated The Undertaker after interference by Bearer, who was almost thrown in the grave by The Undertaker, and The Nexus, who helped Bearer and Kane bury The Undertaker.